 The New York Russia Public Policy Series will host monthly seminars in the New York area that bring together scholars, policymakers, experts, students, and the public to discuss contemporary policy topics of importance to the U.S.-Russia relationship.
+This series is part of the Russian Studies and Policy program supported by a grant from the Carnegie Corporation of New York.

-Learning while serving: Reflections on five years working international development and diplomacy in the Obama Administration with Dr. Sarah Mendelson (moderated by Alexander Cooley), May 3, 2017
+Learning While Serving: Reflections on Five Years Working International Development and Diplomacy in the Obama Administration with Dr. Sarah Mendelson (moderated by Alexander Cooley), May 3, 2017

-Where are we and what next?
-The impact and the future of US and EU Ukraine sanctions with Louis Skyner, April 13, 2017
+Where Are We and What Next?
+The Impact and the Future of U.S. and EU Ukraine Sanctions with Louis Skyner, April 13, 2017

 Russia, the U.S. and the World: A Next Generation Policy Conference, March 31, 2017